-In this episode Prof. Greg Clark meets Amanda Clack, Executive Director at CBRE, one of the largest commercial real estate services companies in the world.
+In the ‘Building Back Better, Faster and Greener’ episode Prof. Greg Clark meets Amanda Clack, Executive Director at CBRE, one of the largest commercial real estate services companies in the world.

 The pandemic and its economic fallout have had a huge impact on the built environment sector.
 Yet if the UK is going to achieve net zero carbon emissions by 2050, it needs to urgently address the energy efficiency of its built environment; twenty seven percent of the UK’s greenhouse emissions come from buildings; most of which are our homes, but at least a third are commercial and public buildings.